 Sudden Cardiac Arrest can be arrested!
 We are passionate about saving lives by making Public Access Defibrillators more readily available in Australia.

 Every person, regardless of whether they have First Aid training, should have the confidence to and be capable of applying an AED in the event of a Cardiac Arrest.
 Today AEDs are simple to operate and effective in saving lives.
-Compact in size big on ability.
+Compact in size big on ability – designed for user confidence.

 It is simple, easy and safe for ANYONE, regardless of prior training, to become a lifesaver.